-‘Big Bang Theory’s Underpaid Actresses Can Afford A Lamborghini Each Episode
+‘Big Bang Theory’s’ Underpaid Actresses Can Afford A Lamborghini Each Episode

 Interestingly, Perry (Sheldon’s younger mom on Sheldon) is the daughter of Jeff Perry – who just like her has been starring on ABC’s Scandal– and his ex-wife Laurie Metcalf, who has appeared as Sheldon’s mom throughout Big Bang Theory‘s 10-season run.

-As Big Bang Theory‘s fans know from the CBS show’s 10-season run, Sheldon was growing up as a gifted youngster in Texas, while his mother was religious.
+As Big Bang Theory fans know from the CBS show’s 10-season run, Sheldon was growing up as a gifted youngster in Texas, while his mother was religious.
 The Big Bang Theory is one of the few shows on television that doesn’t lay out its storyline ahead of time.
 In fact, The Big Bang Theory writers usually come up with new arcs episode by episode.
 It’s yet unclear if the show’s prequel will take a similar approach.

 [Featured Image by Christopher Polk/Getty Images]